- Military Basics

-- Spouses of service members who have a 100 percent disability rating
+- Spouses of service members who have a 100% disability rating

 - Spouses of service members who died while on active duty

-- Military spouses who’ve recently made a permanent change of station move
+- Military spouses who’ve recently made a PCS move

 As you review vacancy announcements for federal positions, look in the Who May Apply section to see if the job falls under the Military Spouse Appointing Authority.
 To learn more, read the Noncompetitive Appointment of Certain Military Spouses.

-- The Department of Defense Military Spouse Preference offers a preference for certain Department of Defense civilian positions to spouses of relocating service members, as well as spouses of deceased service members and spouses of veterans with a 100 percent disability rating.
+- The Defense Department’s military spouse preference offers a preference for certain DOD civilian positions to spouses of relocating service members, as well as spouses of deceased service members and spouses of veterans with a 100% disability rating.

-- The Survivors and Dependents Assistance program offers education and training opportunities to surviving dependents of veterans who are deceased or who have a service-connected disability.
+- The VA’s Survivors’ and Dependents’ Educational Assistance program offers education and training opportunities to surviving dependents of veterans who are deceased or who have a service-connected disability.

 Federal employment resources